drbean/edit/tsailin/2019APBR_english_proofing.md

 activities.
 Therefore, firms have to make efforts to tailor their innovation practices to their business model transition.

-In practical implication, this paper points out some challenges on the upgrading of the business model to the latecomers.
-At first, although the transition to ODM or OBM models aims to expand to R&D and marketing works, there is a gap of capabilities to encourage new entrants in building new configuration of innovation practices for reposition value proposition in the market (Teece 2010; Euchner and Ganguly 2014).
+As practical implications, this paper identifies some challenges facing latecomers upgrading their business models.
+First, although the aim in the transition to ODM or OBM models is to expand into R&D and marketing work, there is typically a gap in a firm's innovative practices focused on this.
+New entrants need to be encouraged to build new configurations of innovation practices that help them to reposition their value proposition in the market appropriately (Teece 2010; Euchner and Ganguly 2014).
-Second, the tension of radical change from OEM to ODM exists in the transition, and the competence on new product development in R&D and marketing capabilities may need long term investment and accumulation (Chesbrough 2010; Yan, Chiang, and Chien 2014).
-Third, organizational management is the core mechanism to sustain the operation of business activities and to foster the transition of the business model.
-On the ODM and OBM models, adaptive organizational management could make the firms have high flexibility to react to the dynamic changes in the market by incorporating other business activities (Carayannis, Sindakis, and Walter 2015; Koen, Bertels, and Elsum 2011).
-In the final, the external network of partnership in contract manufacturing demonstrates the combination of valued works in the value chains, and the reassignment is the critical work in the operating business model to implement the specialization practices in terms of attaining the value proposition in the market (Sánchez and Ricart 2010; Hsu and Liu 2008).
+Second, the tension of radical change from OEM to ODM tests a firm's competence to undertake new product development in R&D and marketing capabilities, and long term investment and accumulation of expertise may be needed (Chesbrough 2010; Yan, Chiang, and Chien 2014).
+Third, organizational management is the core mechanism sustaining operation of the business and its business activities and the core mechanism fostering the transition of the business model.
+For ODM and OBM models, adaptive organizational management may give firms greater ability to react flexibly to dynamic changes in the market by linking those changes to other business activities (Carayannis, Sindakis, and Walter 2015; Koen, Bertels, and Elsum 2011).
+Finally, the external network of partnerships in contract manufacturing is a prime instance of the combination of valued work that makes up a value chain.
+Reassignment of those partnerships is a critical task in the implementation of the specialization-practice features of the models and fulfilment of the promise of the value proposition in the market (Sánchez and Ricart 2010; Hsu and Liu 2008).

 In the future research, although the study finds different business